Enzyme-Substrate Complex Formation Modulates Diffusion-Driven Patterning In Metabolic Pathways: Turing region

 The analysis of Model~\eqref{non-degenerated} reveals that the diffusion of the intermediate plays a crucial role in regulating the onset of spatial organization.
 In Figure~\ref{fig:n1gamma-gammai}, as the diffusivity of the intermediate increases, the Turing region progressively shrinks and the instability threshold $\gamma_c(n_1)$ shifts toward higher values of the cross-diffusion parameter.
 This behavior indicates that enhanced intermediate mobility tends to equalize its spatial distribution, thereby weakening the gradients necessary to sustain localized substrate–intermediate interactions.
 From a biochemical perspective, this corresponds to a reduction in spatial compartmentalization: the mobile intermediate rapidly redistributes throughout the domain, preventing the formation of enzyme–substrate-enriched zones and driving the system toward a spatially homogeneous steady state.

-In both the primary and non-degenerated models, increasing the substrate diffusivity $D_i, \gamma_i$ reduces the Turing region, indicating that higher substrate mobility stabilizes the homogeneous state.
-However, in the non-degenerated model, where the cross-diffusion coupling depends explicitly on substrate concentration and reaction kinetics, this stabilizing influence is stronger.
-Thus, while both models exhibit diffusion-mediated suppression of pattern formation, the mechanistic coupling in the non-degenerated model amplifies the homogenizing effect.
+In both the primary and reduced models, increasing the substrate diffusivity $D_i, \gamma_i$ reduces the Turing region, indicating that higher substrate mobility stabilizes the homogeneous state.
+However, in the reduced model, where the cross-diffusion coupling depends explicitly on substrate concentration and reaction kinetics, this stabilizing influence is stronger.
+Thus, while both models exhibit diffusion-mediated suppression of pattern formation, the mechanistic coupling in the reduced model amplifies the homogenizing effect.